-When the visibility is expected to improve and change to or pass through one or more of the following values, or when the visibility is expected to deteriorate and pass through one or more of the following values: 150, 350, 600, 800, 1500 or 3000 m, the trend forecast shall indicate the change.
+When the visibility is expected to improve and change to or pass through one or more of the following values, or when the visibility is expected to deteriorate and pass through one or more of the following values: 150, 350, 600, 800, 1 500 or 3 000 m, the trend forecast shall indicate the change.
 When significant numbers of flights are conducted in accordance with the visual flight rules, the forecast shall additionally indicate changes to or passing through 5 000 m.

-Note. - In trend forecasts appended to local routine and special reports, visibility refers to the forecast visibility along the runway(s); in trend forecasts appended to METAR and SPECI, visibility refers to the forecast prevailing visibility.
+Note.- In trend forecasts appended to local routine and special reports, visibility refers to the forecast visibility along the runway(s); in trend forecasts appended to METAR and SPECI, visibility refers to the forecast prevailing visibility.

-2.2.4 Weather Phenomena
+2.2.4 Weather phenomena

-- 2.2.4.1 The trend forecast shall indicate the expected onset, cessation or change in intensity of one or more of the following weather phenomena or combinations thereof: - a. freezing precipitation - b. moderate or heavy precipitation (including showers) - c. thunderstorm (with precipitation) - d.
-Other weather phenomena given in Chapter 3, 4.4.2.3, as agreed between the meteorological authority, the appropriate ATS authority and the operators concerned. - 2.2.4.2 The trend forecast shall indicate the expected onset or cessation of one or more of the following weather phenomena or combinations thereof: - a. thunderstorm (without precipitation) - b. squall - c.
-Funnel cloud (tornado or waterspout). - 2.2.4.3 The total number of phenomena reported in 5.6 2.2.4.1 and 5.6 2.2.4.2 shall not exceed three. - 2.2.4.4 The expected end of occurrence of the weather phenomena shall be indicated by the abbreviation "NSW".
+2.2.4.1 The trend forecast shall indicate the expected onset, cessation or change in intensity of one or more of the following weather phenomena or combinations thereof:

+- freezing precipitation

+- moderate or heavy precipitation (including showers)

+- thunderstorm (with precipitation)

+- duststorm

+- sandstorm

+- other weather phenomena given in Appendix 3, 4.4.2.3, as agreed between the meteorological authority, the appropriate ATS authority and the operators concerned.

+2.2.4.2 The trend forecast shall indicate the expected onset or cessation of one or more of the following weather phenomena or combinations thereof:

+- freezing fog

+- low drifting dust, sand or snow

+- blowing dust, sand or snow

+- thunderstorm (without precipitation)

+- squall

+- funnel cloud (tornado or waterspout).

+2.2.4.3 The total number of phenomena reported in 2.2.4.1 and 2.2.4.2 shall not exceed three.

+2.2.4.4 The expected end of occurrence of the weather phenomena shall be indicated by the abbreviation "NSW".